ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/4-introduce-mediapipe.md

     val inputImageHeight: Int,
     val inputImageWidth: Int,
 )

+data class GestureResultBundle(
+    val results: List<GestureRecognizerResult>,
+    val inferenceTime: Long,
+    val inputImageHeight: Int,
+    val inputImageWidth: Int,
+)
 ```

+{{% notice Info %}}
+In this learning path we are only configuring the MediaPipe vision solutions to recognize one person with at most two hands in the camera.

+If you'd like to experiment with more people, simply change the `FACES_COUNT` constant to be your desired value.
+{{% /notice %}}

 In the next chapter, we will connect the dots from this helper class to the UI layer via a ViewModel.